-There is no such thing as privacy in backwoods Africa.
-If I needed to change clothes, I had four little kids staring at me from outside my tent.
+There is no such thing as privacy while camping in Sierra Leone.
+If I needed to change clothes, I had four little ones staring at me from outside my tent.
 If I wanted to bathe, I had half dozen people keeping me company even when I signaled it was time for me to dig the sand out of my bottoms which I prefer to remove when taking a bucket shower.
 If I needed to pee on a road trip, anyone passing on the roadside would not even think about looking away but rather I was expected to wave and make polite small talk while going about my business.
 If I wanted to read a book alone?
 Forget that.
 At one point, I counted an audience of thirty people on Nyangai Island watching me read.